GpuZelenograd/memtest_vulkan/Readme.md

 1sInValu                3|  19  66  223 700|17683704 6856 11k| 16k 21k  25k 26k
    0x1?
 23k 17k  12k6327|2883 917  282  64|   9             |
 ```
 * Other critical errors inside memory chips or memory controller.
-This gives normal distributions for TogglCnt, but for 1sInValu the distribution may be different - since critical internal errors may be reported by some fixed patterns (0x00000000, 0xFFFFFFFF - for some EDC problems, 0x0BADAC?? - for some nvidia problems).
+This gives normal distributions for TogglCnt, but for 1sInValu the distribution may be different - since critical internal errors may be reported by some fixed patterns (0x00000000, 0xFFFFFFFF - for some EDC problems, 0x0BADAC?? - for some NVIDIA problems).
-* Memory errors in the areas where error counts are stored)) This often shows as millions of errors in all table entries, typically with the total errors greater then tested memory size.
-Such results are numerically garbage but means that the gpu/memory is really mostly non-functional.
+* Memory errors in the areas where error counts are stored)) This often shows as millions of errors in all table entries, typically with the total errors greater than tested memory size.
+Such results are numerically garbage, but means that the gpu/memory is really mostly non-functional.
 * The errors in GPU during calculation of addresses and desired values or in value comparison.
-This can lead to the any pattern of reporting at all, since the logic of program is broken.
+This can lead to any pattern of reporting at all, since the logic of a program is broken.